munich-quantum-toolkit/syrec/docs/library/ConfigurableOptions.rst

         :undoc-members:
         :members:

-Class representing a property map (used for storing settings and statistical information).
+An object that can be used to store various statistics collected in the SyReC parser and various supported synthesis algorithms.

-    .. autoclass:: mqt.syrec.properties
+    .. autoclass:: mqt.syrec.statistics
         :undoc-members:
         :members: